alexgoodestudio/i-tech/README.md

 Includes Forms, CRUD, Bootstrap Styling, Animation, and written in React.
 # I-Tech

-This project, hosted by alexgoodestudio, represents a significant milestone as it is the largest project to date.
-It's a comprehensive application that includes various features and technologies.
+This project, hosted by alexgoodestudio,is a comprehensive application that includes various features and technologies.

 ## Features